cyprich/glipho/README.md

 ## About

-With this ultra amazing program, you can apply various effects and glitches to images
+With this ultra amazingly cool program, you can apply various effects and glitches to images
+Program loads an image, looks at it's pixels as numbers (`0` to `255`) and then applies different operations to each number These operations are called `Steps`

+### Steps

+Steps define sequence of actions, which will be applied to your image
+One step can be either `Layer` or `Save`

+To define these steps, you can use either CLI in interactive mode or GUI
+Steps can be exported to TOML file as used later

-### Layers
+#### Layers

+Layers are kind of effects that are applied to your image
 In this table, you can see all currently supported layer types

 | Before                     | After                               | Layer                | Expected values | Description                                                                                                                             |